skip-mev/skip-go-cosmwasm-contracts/contracts/adapters/ibc/secret-ibc-hooks/README.md

-# Osmosis IBC Transfer Adapter Contract
+# Secret IBC Transfer Adapter Contract

 The Osmosis IBC Transfer adapter contract is responsible for:
 1. Dispatching the IBC transfer.